Honeymoon Travels Pvt. Ltd.

 Honeymoon Travels Pvt.
-Ltd. is a 2007 Indian comedy drama film.
-It is produced by Farhan Akhtar and Ritesh Sidhwani under Excel Entertainment banner and marked the debut of Reema Kagti as a director.
-The movie has six different parts in it.
+Ltd. is a 2007 Indian Hindi-language comedy drama film written and directed by Reema Kagti.
+It is produced by Farhan Akhtar and Ritesh Sidhwani under Excel Entertainment and marked the debut of Reema Kagti as a director.
+The film is made up of six different stories.

 Plot and characters

-The story is about six couples, who are on their honeymoon with the Honeymoon Travels Pvt.
+The story is about six couples who are on their honeymoon with the Honeymoon Travels Pvt.
 Ltd. bus and their trials and tribulations during the four-day journey to Goa.
 The couples are: